cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 `L < log2(n)- 1`,  which is a bijection over a subset of points in E.
 This ensures that encoded plaintext messages can be recovered.

+In practice, encodings are commonly injective and invertible.
+Injective encodings map inputs to a subset of points on the curve.
+Invertible encodings allow computation of input bitstrings given a point on the curve.

 ### Serialization {#term-serialization}

 A related issue is the conversion of an elliptic curve point to a bitstring.
 We